+I added two of my own categories around cultural values and a list of factors that will help me decide on the winner.
 I got job offers from 3 startups from the matrix.
 I chose ZapStitch (later rebranded as Pipemonk).
 Some startups from the matrix are growing fast while couple have closed shop.
 I am blurring out the names as they might/might not like being mentioned.

 2. Build a resume customized for a startup’s culture